 ESADE – Escuela Superior de Administración y Dirección de Empresas

 ESADE was conceived in the spring of 1954 by a group of Catalan professionals and entrepreneurs who later founded the private university.
 Since then, ESADE has steadily grown in size and broadened the range of courses offered by its faculty.
 It is currently considered Spain's number one business school and it is one of only 48 business schools worldwide to have been awarded triple accreditation through EQUIS, AACSB and AMBA.
 ESADE also has opened campuses in Buenos Aires, Madrid and Sao Paulo.
+The ESADE campus recently moved to Sant Cugat, 25 minutes outside the city of Barcelona.
+The new campus is an example of sustainable architecture, and is equipped with the latest technologies.
+1,500 students from all over Spain, and also students from 38 different countries, pursue studies in business administration – in undergraduate (BBA), and various graduate programs.
+Adjacent to the campus, ESADE Creapolis is a joint venture between the university and a consortium of Spanish financial institutions.

 - Fact Sheet